scott-wong/fis-postpackager-html-minifier/README.md

-# fis-optimizer-html-minifier
+# fis-postpackager-html-minifier

-A optimizer plugin for fis to compress html by using html-minifier.
+A postpackager plugin for fis to compress html by using html-minifier.